thatisuday/commando/README.md

 $ reactor create my-service -t service --dir ./service/my-service --timeout 10
 arg -> name: my-service(string)
 arg -> version: 1.0.0(string)
+arg -> files: (string)
+flag -> dir: ./service/my-service(string)
+flag -> type: service(string)
 flag -> timeout: 10(int)
 flag -> verbose: false(bool)
+flag -> clean: true(bool)
 flag -> help: false(bool)
-flag -> dir: ./service/my-service(string)
-flag -> type: service(string)
 ```

 Here, the value of the `version` argument the default value we provided earlier since the user did not provide any value for it.
 Also, since it is an optional argument, Commando did not print any errors.

 ```
-$ reactor create my-service 2.0.5 -t service --dir=./service/my-service --timeout 10 -v
+$ reactor create my-service 2.0.5 file1.txt file2.txt file3.txt -t service --dir=./service/my-service --timeout 10 -v --no-clean
 arg -> name: my-service(string)
 arg -> version: 2.0.5(string)
-flag -> verbose: true(bool)
+arg -> files: file1.txt,file2.txt,file3.txt(string)
 flag -> help: false(bool)
 flag -> dir: ./service/my-service(string)
 flag -> type: service(string)
 flag -> timeout: 10(int)
+flag -> verbose: true(bool)
+flag -> clean: false(bool)
 ```

 ## How to create a CLI application?
-The example above is a clear demonstration of how a CLI application can be created, however, here are a few things you should be concerned about.
+The example above is a clear demonstration of how a CLI application can be created, however, you can follow this tutorial on [**Medium**](https://medium.com/@thatisuday/building-simple-command-line-cli-applications-in-go-using-commando-8a8e0edbd48a).
+Here are a few things you should be concerned about.

 - Keep your argument names and flag names as simple as possible.
 - Try not to override the `--help` or `--version` flags and their short-names.